 So what’s the answer?
 How do we fix this?
 A day of rest.
 Simple as that, a day of rest.
 One day a week, every week, where you unplug from distractions.
 One day a week of no working on emails or working around the house doing laundry or yard work.
 A day to do nothing but rest!

 Many people do this because their faith calls them to do it.
 A Sabbath day is one to worship and to abstain from work.
 Some people get half-way there by going to church to worship, but then they fall short of the rest portion.
 The best part!
-(Read: Deuteronomy 5:12-14)
+(Read: Deuteronomy 5:12-14 and Hebrews chapter 4)

 Even if your faith doesn’t call you to take a day of rest, there’s no denying that it’s a good choice for your mental and physical well-being.
 But, it’s easier said than done, right?
 I mean, something always comes up.
 It’s true, and I am not sharing to be legalistic in any way.
 In the next few weeks I’ll be sharing blog posts on taking a day of rest.
 I won’t be sharing “rules” for observing a day of rest, or Sabbath.
 I’ll be sharing a starting point: How to prepare so that you can truly rest, Suggestions for how to spend your day, Recipes I like to use, and so forth.